neilkuan/learning-roadmap/devops-exam/README.md

 Q. Which of the following is not an instance type that may be allocated in a stack tier when considering AWS OpsWorks?
 A. Spot instances

+- Create a CloudWatch Event rule for aws.opsworks and set the initiated_by field to auto-healing.

 ### SQS
 Q. By default, how long are messages retained on a SQS queue?